 One of the most difficult and profound things to experience in life is the death or passing of a loved one.
-Whether that person happens to be your mother, father, brother, sister, or a grandparent, the loss of someone close to you comes with an overwhelming range of emotions, from sadness and sorrow, to stress and confusion.
+Whether that person happens to be your mother, father, brother, sister, a grandparent, or other family or friends, the loss of someone close to you comes with an overwhelming range of emotions, from sadness and sorrow, to stress and confusion.

 When a family member or friend dies, it can immediately feel like there are a million tasks that need to be handled.
 Whether these tasks include notifying family members and acquaintances of the death, or having to identify and gain access to various accounts in the loved one’s name, the amount of paperwork and miscellaneous things to oversee can be overwhelming.

 During this process and while continuing to grieve, family members often realize that they want to preserve memories shared between themselves and their loved one who is now deceased.
 This often means printing out emails or trying to locate photos either on their computer or in the loved one’s PC or Mac.
 Family members also often need to figure out a way to save text messages from the loved one’s phone while the device is still active and accessible.